-Tobacco Explained: A Complete Guide to One of the Most Addictive Substances
+Tobacco Explained: One of the Most Addictive Substances

 What Is Tobacco?
 Tobacco comes from a leafy plant that tends to grow in warm tropical areas.
 It is famously grown all over the Caribbean, where the warm, sunny conditions make for a perfect growing climate.
 Tobacco is usually smoked as a Nicotinic stimulant and is mostly processed, rolled and dried before being smoked.

 Tobacco belongs to the nightshade family of plants, and are wildly varied.
 Some, like potatoes, tomatoes, eggplant, and some peppers, are common food items for humans, while others, like petunias, are ornamental.

 Nightshade plants contain high levels of alkaloids.
 In nature, these alkaloids work as a pesticide, and are a natural defense against being eaten.
 The nicotine in tobacco is an alkaloid.
 Alkaloids can also be toxic or deadly to humans.

 In fact, workers who cultivate or harvest the plant may develop Green Tobacco Sickness, a sickness that results when the skin contacts green tobacco leaves.